 Human interventions on the other hand have had an influence on modification of river systems for many years.
 Anthropogenic activities can lead to events such as scouring or channel bed incision.
 Activities such as scouring of the channel bed deepens the channel, therefore channel engineering, deforestation, alien and invasive vegetation clearing, agriculture, and mining activities affects the flow of water and pesticide transformation products accumulate in bed-sediment (Gilliom et al., 2007) and affect the production of sediment.
 See the note below for consideration in terms of sediment management for ecological function improvement.

-Note: Instream dam construction on rivers intercepts sediments and causes reduced sediment supply/discharge into rivers and the sea i.e., estuaries.
-In addition, because of dams, the sediment supply to rivers and/or estuary and its adjacent coast is reduced.
+Note: Instream dam construction on rivers intercepts sediments and causes reduced sediment supply/discharge into rivers.

-The above aspects are interrelated and therefore a systems approach is followed in the development of the scenario for management of sedimentation in dams, rivers, and/or estuaries.
-All these aspects are taken into account during a rehabilitation project and should not be considered in isolation.
+The watercourses are interrelated and therefore a systems approach is followed in the development of the scenario for management of sedimentation in rivers.